oz-tal/statesman_mongoid/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/oz-tal/statesman_mongoid.

+## known issues

+Transactions in Mongoid 8.x (and under) lack support for `after_commit` callbacks and `Mongoid::Errors::Rollback` raising.
+This could affect transactional integrity in some situation.
+Since the required features are present in Mongoid 9.0.0-alpha, a fix is planned after the new major version rollout of the alpha phase.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).